Kotlin/KEEP/proposals/context-receivers.md

 The context here is not directly related to the action but is used by the action.
 It can provide additional operations, configuration, or execution context.
 A good example of context would be `Logger`, `Comparator`, or `CoroutineScope`.
-A simple **contextual function** would be declared like this:
+A simple **contextual function** is declared like this:

 ```kotlin
 context(Scope)
 fun Entity.doAction()
 ```

-A top-level contextual function can be also declared:
+A top-level contextual function can also be declared:

 ```kotlin
 context(Scope)